AlexandrosKyr/AlexandrosKyr/README.md

 # Hello, I'm Alexandros Kyriakopoulos 👋

 ## About Me
-Data Science student with professional experience in analytical and data science positions, currently pursuing an MSc in Business Administration and Data Science at Copenhagen Business School.
+Data Science student with professional experience in various analytics positions, currently pursuing an MSc in Business Administration and Data Science at Copenhagen Business School.

 ## 🌱 I'm currently...
 - Developing deep learning-based models at ROCKWOOL Group